apple/foundationdb/documentation/sphinx/source/performance.rst

 .. image:: /images/throughput.png

 FoundationDB offers two :ref:`storage engines <configuration-storage-engine>`, optimized for distinct use cases, both of which write to disk before reporting transactions committed.
-For each storage engine, the graph shows throughput of a single FoundationDB process running on a **single core** with saturating read/write workloads ranging from 100% reads to 100% writes.
+For each storage engine, the graph shows throughput of a single FoundationDB process running on a **single core** with saturating read/write workloads ranging from 100% reads to 100% writes, all with 16 byte keys and values between 8 and 100 bytes.
 Throughput for the unmixed workloads is about:

 ========= ========== ==============
 workload  ssd engine memory engine